Letter of Reprimand for Employee Performance (Best Examples)

 Process of Writing a Letter of Reprimand

-The letter of Reprimand is formal and should be written clearly, highlighting the misconduct and incidents in the past reference to the employee’s file.
-As mentioned above, the purpose of the letter of Reprimand is to increase the employee’s performance; therefore avoiding considering the termination.
-What follows are the processes that go into writing a letter of Reprimand:
+The letter of reprimand is formal and should be written clearly, highlighting the misconduct and incidents in the past with reference to the employee’s file.
+As mentioned above, the purpose is to increase the employee’s performance, therefore avoiding considering termination.

 Be objective but humane